Skip to content

 Logs

-Click on any trace record and select Log - traceid to view the log records generated by the trace (requires configuring log output with trace_id).
+Click any trace entry, select Log - traceid, to view the log records generated by the trace (requires configuring log output trace_id).

 image.png